Melatonin For Sleep Problems

 You give your child a small dose 30-60 minutes before bedtime.
 It's a small dose but is still much higher than your child's body can produce.
 The dose makes your child feel sleepy.
 People use doses from 0.5mg to 6mg, but most children take 1-2mg.
 Your child will most likely fall asleep more quickly (usually 15-40 minutes faster).
 They may sleep for slightly longer (usually 20-40 minutes).
 Your child may also wake a little earlier in the morning.

 Are there any side effects of using melatonin?

 Side effects include headache, nausea, sleepiness, and bedwetting.
 Most side effects are mild and settle by themselves.

-Melatonin can also interact with other medications.
-This includes medications you have bought from the pharmacy or supermarket, as well as natural remedies.
-You need to talk to your child's doctor about all your child's medications before starting melatonin.
+Melatonin can also interact with other medicines.
+This includes medicines you have bought from the pharmacy or supermarket, as well as natural remedies.
+You need to talk to your child's doctor about all your child's medicines before starting melatonin.

 You need to be careful if your child has a health condition such as:

 - liver disease

 If your child does have one of these conditions, melatonin may not be suitable.

 In some children, melatonin works to start with, and then stops working.
 This may happen if the dose is too high for your child.
 If this happens, see your doctor.
 They may suggest stopping the medicine and starting again at a lower dose.